vikasthammannagowda/Database-Design-and-Implementation-on-Web-2024/README.md

 # Database Design and Implementation on Web
 This course is built around a fully AI-driven workflow—leveraging large language models at every stage of the semester to guide design, implementation, debugging, and reflection on the culminating “Database Integration on Web” project.

-1. AI as the Primary “Pair Programmer”
+**1. AI as the Primary “Pair Programmer”**
 From Day 1, students learn how to structure effective prompts to LLMs (e.g., ChatGPT, Bard, Copilot) to:

-Generate database schemas—prompting for normalized table definitions, primary/foreign keys, and access-control constraints.
+1. Generate database schemas—prompting for normalized table definitions, primary/foreign keys, and access-control constraints.

-Craft SQL queries—from simple CRUD to complex joins and transactions, students iteratively refine prompts and validate AI-suggested SQL against SQLite.
+2. Craft SQL queries—from simple CRUD to complex joins and transactions, students iteratively refine prompts and validate AI-suggested SQL against SQLite.

-Scaffold back-end endpoints—using AI to produce Node.js route handlers that execute queries and enforce business rules (e.g., forbidding dual enrollment in CSI-300-01 and CSI-300-02) Project_3.
+3. Scaffold back-end endpoints—using AI to produce Node.js route handlers that execute queries and enforce business rules (e.g., forbidding dual enrollment in CSI-300-01 and CSI-300-02) Project_3.

-2. AI-Facilitated Learning Modules
+**2. AI-Facilitated Learning Modules**
 Instead of traditional lectures, each week begins with an AI-moderated Q&A “studio” where students:

-Pose design or implementation questions to an LLM.
+1. Pose design or implementation questions to an LLM.

-Compare multiple model responses for correctness and style.
+2. Compare multiple model responses for correctness and style.

-Critically evaluate and refine AI output—learning to detect subtle logic errors (e.g., missing ON DELETE CASCADE clauses).
+3. Critically evaluate and refine AI output—learning to detect subtle logic errors (e.g., missing ON DELETE CASCADE clauses).

 These exercises sharpen both database knowledge and “prompt engineering” skills.